shanegibney/AnimateCSS/README.md

 [Animate.css](https://daneden.github.io/animate.css/)

-Each time the page is opened random animation is chosen.
+Every 8 seconds a random animation is chosen.

+The previous class is removed and a new class added to the element.

 [gh-pages demo](http://shanegibney.github.io/AnimateCSS/)